seru1us/devops-exercise/NOTES.md

 Naturally, in most instances with pure docker we would be [utilizing docker-compose and mounting volumes](https://docs.docker.com/storage/volumes/) as persistent storage.
 After glancing at the "data" folder, this *definitely* seems as if it qualifies as some kind of persistent data store.
 I don't have the luxury of asking the dev if the contents of this will change, but I would like to mount it as a volume as opposed to copying it out at each build.

+## Documentation and comments

+I am a huge proponent of verbose documentation and comments.
+Given the time constraint, I couldn't maintain my preferred level of verbosity.
+For examples of how I normally document code, [please refer to other "excersies" I have done for interviews.](https://github.com/seru1us/check-publics3)